barnackles/ElevatorSystem/README.md

 Elevator system.

-Application is written in Java with use of Spring boot.
+Application is written in Java with use of Spring boot (MVC).
 Simulation data is stored in memory (non-persistent).

 System interface allows to: